emqx/cloud-docs/en_US/faq/normal_b.md

 ## How to bind a domain name？

-When you create a deployment in EMQ X Cloud, you will be given an MQTT connection address, which is displayed as an IP in the Professional deployment and as a second-level domain ending in emqx.cloud in the Standard deployment.
+When you create a deployment in EMQX Cloud, you will be given an MQTT connection address, which is displayed as an IP in the Professional deployment and as a second-level domain ending in emqx.cloud in the Standard deployment.

 You may already have your own domain name and would like to be able to bind to your own domain.

 > Note: mqtts and wss ports will not be available on Standard after the domain is bound.

 ### Steps
-1. Let's assume you have the top-level domain abc.com and want to access the mqtt service as mqtt.abc.com, and your deployment on EMQ X Cloud has a connection address of 123.123.123.123.
+1. Let's assume you have the top-level domain abc.com and want to access the mqtt service as mqtt.abc.com, and your deployment on EMQX Cloud has a connection address of 123.123.123.123.

 2. Point the A record from mqtt.abc.com to 123.123.123.123 in your domain setting panel.